dstockto/csv-chef/README.md

 * trim(?) - returns the argument with any leading or trailing white-space removed
 * removeDigits(?) - strips all digit characters from the provided value
 * firstChars(count, input) - Returns the first `count` characters of the input.
 If count is larger than the number of characters in input, all of input is returned.
+* lastChars(count, input) - Returns the last `count` characters of the input.
+If the input is smaller than `count` then all of `input` will be returned.
+If the `count` parameter is not an integer or is negative, an error will occur.
 * onlyDigits(?) - strips all characters except digits from the provided value
 * normalize_date(format, date) - This function can accept a date in the provided `format` and return a string of that date in a format that other functions that need dates can utilize.